playgameservices/play-games-plugin-for-unity/README.md

     current-build/GooglePlayGamesPluginForUnity-X.YY.ZZ.unitypackage

 To install the plugin, simply open your game project in Unity and import that file into your project's assets, as you would any other Unity package.
-In Unity 4.2 and 4.3, this is accomplished through the **Assets | Import Package | Custom Package** menu item (you can also reach this menu it by right-clicking the **Assets** folder).
+This is accomplished through the **Assets | Import Package | Custom Package** menu item (you can also reach this menu it by right-clicking the **Assets** folder).
 After importing, you should see that two new menu items were added to the File menu: **"Play Games Android setup"** and **"Play Games iOS setup"**.
 If you don't see the new menu items, refresh the assets by clicking **Assets | Refresh** and try again.